-This initiative is open to organizations that have been invited to apply, including non-profit organizations, for-profit companies, government agencies, and academic institutions.
-Individuals and organizations classified as individuals for U.S. tax purposes are not eligible to receive an award from the foundation as part of this initiative.
+This initiative is open to Africa-based organizations that have been invited to apply, including nonprofit organizations, government agencies, and academic institutions We will highly preference funding for projects in national public health institutes or other public laboratories with links to the public health systems.
+Individuals and organization classified as individuals for U.S. tax purposes are not eligible to receive an award from the foundation as part of this initiative.
+All grant funds would need to be awarded directly to organizations located in Africa.